OMerkel/number_guessing/python/README.md

 ## Rules

-* The player has to guess a number between 1 and 100.
-* The player has a maximum of 6 attempts to guess the number.
-* Hints are provided when the player's guess is too high or too low.
+The player has to guess a secret number between 1 and 100.
+The player has a maximum of 6 attempts to guess the number.
+Hints are provided when the player's guess is too high or too low.

 ## Setup / Usage